 Silky, creamy, and rich in flavors, this chilled Japanese pudding makes a perfectly sweet ending to your Valentine’s dinner.

 Made of thin layers of green tea crepes stacked together with fresh whipped cream in-between, this elegant and decadent Matcha Mille cake Crepe Cake will wow your loved one(s) when they see the rich green layers!
 It’s totally acceptable if you decide to serve the crepe cake for breakfast too.
 It’s Valentine’s Day after all.

 Editor’s Note: The post was originally published on February 10, 2016.
-The contents have been updated with new recipes.
+The contents have been updated with new recipes in February 2021.